ShetlandJ/RubyTab-upgrade/README.md

 # RubyTab Chrome Extension - learn Ruby accidentally!

-RubyTab is a project that was designed to serve two purposes:
+RubyTab was a self-started project that was designed to serve two purposes:
 1. For me to learn how to program Chrome extensions
 2. To help me learn Ruby, as it was the introductory language at CodeClan, the Digital Skills Academy that I studied under from September 2017 to January 2018.